SPACE TO LEARN AND GROW

 April Hill has a direct connection to the Appalachian Trail giving Greenagers the opportunity to interact with the trail and its diverse users.
 At April Hill we will welcome hikers, help them refresh their supplies, find rides to town, and listen to stories of the 2,000 mile trek.
 With a home like April Hill, Greenagers crews will have space to maintain tools and learn new techniques at workshops.

-Greenagers will develop site-specific curricula for April Hill to augment our current middle school programs for local and, more broadly, regional schools in the tri-state area including Columbia County (NY) and Litchfield County (CT).
-With 100 acres of diverse habitat, Greenagers will welcome rural, suburban, and urban youth to hands-on activities and service projects to foster deeper connections with our environment.
+Greenagers is developing site-specific curricula for April Hill to augment our current middle school programs for local and, more broadly, regional schools in the tri-state area including Columbia County (NY) and Litchfield County (CT).
+With 100 acres of diverse habitat, Greenagers welcomes rural, suburban, and urban youth to hands-on activities and service projects to foster deeper connections with our environment.

 TRAINING FOR FUTURE FARMERS